 Congress passed Public Law 113-291 on December 19, 2014, which directed the Secretary of the Interior to conduct a special resource study of "[t]he area encompassed by the National Historic Landmark designation related to the 1862 Battle of Mill Springs located in Pulaski and Wayne Counties in the State of Kentucky."
-Based on this legislated directive, the National Park Service has initiated the process of analyzing the Mill Springs Battlefield for its potential as a new unit of the national park system.
-We invite you to participate in this process.
+Based on this legislated directive, the National Park Service analyzed the Mill Springs Battlefield for its potential as a new unit of the national park system.

 National Park Service

 Welcome to the Mill Springs Battlefield Special Resource Study project website.